 The Napier Ranges includes the spectacular Windjana Gorge, Tunnel Creek and Geikie Gorge.
 These three Kimberley icons will amaze you with their spectacular scenery, wild rugged landscapes and abundant wildlife.

 Tunnel Creek contains Western Australia’s oldest cave system.
 Walk through the 750-metre tunnel which takes you from one side of the Napier Range to the other.
-Keep your eye out for the many bats and freshwater crocodiles that live in the cave.
+Keep your eye out for bats and freshwater crocodiles that live in the cave.

 The Napier Ranges are located in the Kimberley region and can be accessed via Broome, Derby or Kununurra.
 Flights run between Perth and Broome, Derby or Kununurra.
 Drive yourself or join one of the many fantastic overland tour groups visiting the area.
-Entry is restricted during the wet season.
+Entry restricted during the wet season.

 Aboriginal Culture Four Wheel Driving International Local National Nature & Wildlife Region State Walk Walks